CMU-IDS-2020/fp-classification_clarification/README.md

 ### Nathan
 I was primarily responsible for the styling of our web application, which meant writing custom CSS and bolding text.
 Additionally, since I am the only team member with JavaScript experience, I had to build out the custom React components for our application as well as implement a lot of our app's functionality.
 Finally, I was responsible for figuring out how to deploy our Idyll application to GitHub pages.

+## Project Process
+Our project progressed slowly for the first couple of weeks because we had to get familair with the Idyll markup language.

 ## Deliverables

 ### Proposal